Manufacturer, Supplier & Exporter of

 Linen dyeing is the process of colouring or staining linen fabrics or garments with various dyes.
 Linen is a natural fiber that comes from the flax plant and is highly valued for its strength, durability, and breathability.
 Fiber reactive dyes are a type of synthetic dye that are often used for linen dyeing because they have excellent colourfastness and can produce bright, vibrant colours.

-Megha International for Linen Dyeing:
+Dyes offered by Megha International for Linen Dyeing:

 Fiber reactive dyes: Fiber reactive dyes chemically bond with the fibers of the linen fabric, resulting in a permanent and durable bond that resists fading, bleeding, and washing.
 This chemical reaction occurs through the formation of covalent bonds between the dye molecule and the fiber molecules, creating a strong and stable coloration.
 In addition to their colourfastness and durability, fiber reactive dyes also have a high affinity for cellulose fibers, such as those found in linen, cotton, and rayon.
 This allows for even and consistent dye penetration throughout the fabric, resulting in a deep and uniform coloration.